jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

     nonce: u64,
 }
 ```
-The specification of the `denom` field may be custom to this bridge and not
+The specification of the `denom` field will be custom to this bridge and not
 directly conform with the ICS20 specification.
 The nonce should just be an
 increasing value.
 This helps keep message hashes unique.
 Validators should
 ignore improperly formatted events.